Numerators in Parametric Representations of Feynman Diagrams: Proof of the general result

 For a given permutation, the signs coming from the various determinants always combine to the signature of the complete permutation, since the signature is multiplicative.
-It is given by the parity of the size of~\(S\) minus the number of cycles.
-Combined with the sign in our formulas, we obtain that the unique term with the finest partition compatible with the cycle structure will have a positive sign and the factor \(\Gamma(d/2 + c)\), with \(c\) the number of cycles in the permutation.
-We therefore will have contributions from partitions of~\(S\) with~\(c\) down to \(1\)~parts, which comes with alternating signs.
+It is given by the parity of the size of~$S$ minus the number of cycles.
+Combined with the sign in our formulas, we obtain that the unique term with the finest partition compatible with the cycle structure will have a positive sign and the factor $\Gamma(d/2 + c)$, with $c$ the number of cycles in the permutation.
+We therefore will have contributions from partitions of~$S$ with~$c$ down to $1$~parts, which comes with alternating signs.
 All terms with the same number of parts in the partition are identical.
-Their numbers are given by the Stirling numbers of the second kind \(\left\{ \right\}\), which count the number of ways the \(c\) cycles of the permutation can be collected in \(p\) parts\footnote{The notations used are the one proposed by Donald Knuth in~\cite{Knuth_1992}.
-They have the advantage of circumventing the notation clash between combinatorists and analysts which use the notation \((x)_n\) for respectively falling and raising factorials.}.
-We therefore obtain the following coefficients for the terms with \(c\) cycles:
+Their numbers are given by the Stirling numbers of the second kind $\left\{\begin{smallmatrix} c \\ p \end{smallmatrix} \right\}$, which count the number of ways the $c$ cycles of the permutation can be collected in $p$ parts.\footnote{The notations used are the one proposed by Donald Knuth in~\cite{Knuth_1992}.
+They have the advantage of circumventing the notation clash between combinatorists and analysts which use the notation $(x)_n$ for respectively falling and raising factorials.} We therefore obtain the following coefficients for the terms with $c$ cycles

-Now \(\Gamma(d/2 + p)\) can be converted, using the functional equation for \(\Gamma\), in the product of \(\Gamma(d/2)\) and the raising factorial or Pochhammer symbol \( (d/2)^{\overline p}\).
-It is a well-known property of the Stirling numbers of the second kind that they allow to convert from falling factorials to plain powers, as it was the reason for their introduction by Stirling in~\cite{Stirling_1730}, or by a simple change of signs, from raising factorials to plain powers: all we need is the product rule \( x \times x^{\overline p} = x^{\overline{p+1}} - p x^{\overline p} \) and the corresponding one for \(x \times x^{\underline p}\) and the triangle property of the Stirling number to obtain that the sum in equation~\eqref{sumOfPartitions} will give \((d/2)^c \Gamma(d/2)\).
-This completes our proof of theorem 1.
+Now $\Gamma(d/2 + p)$ can be converted, using the functional equation for $\Gamma$, in the product of $\Gamma(d/2)$ and the raising factorial or Pochhammer symbol $ (d/2)^{\overline p}$.
+It is a well-known property of the Stirling numbers of the second kind that they allow to convert from falling factorials to plain powers, as it was the reason for their introduction by Stirling in~\cite{Stirling_1730}, or by a simple change of signs, from raising factorials to plain powers: all we need is the product rule

+and the corresponding one for $x \times x^{\underline p}$ and the triangle property of the Stirling number to obtain that the sum in equation~\eqref{sumOfPartitions} will give $(d/2)^c \Gamma(d/2)$.
+This completes our proof of Theorem~\ref{fund}.

-\section{Fermion loops.}
+\section{Fermion loops}